VictorAlas92/CV-via-JSON/README.md

 ├── src
 │   ├── assets
 │   │   └── astro.svg
-│   ├── components
-│   │   └── Welcome.astro
 │   ├── layouts
 │   │   └── Layout.astro
 │   └── pages
 │       └── index.astro
 └── package.json
 ```

-To learn more about the folder structure of an Astro project, refer to [our guide on project structure](https://docs.astro.build/en/basics/project-structure/).

 ## 🧞 Commands